bobossler/collatz-conjecture/README.md

 See [LICENSE](LICENSE) to see the full text.

 ## Things To Do
-- Make the program interactive so the user can supply the starting number
 - Do more than just print results to screen; maybe write to a file
 - Record/store highest integer found in the sequence
 - Integrate with a db to catalog all sequneces created